If your life feels complicated, stressed and out of control. . .you may need to simplify your lifestyle.

 If you’re married. . .schedule your date nights and quarterly or yearly getaways.
-Yes, you will need a flexibility of schedule. . .but never change will date. . .without putting one in its place.
+Yes, you will need a flexibility in your schedule. . .but never change the date. . .without putting one in its place.

 One final thing. . .you control your time. . .don’t allow anyone to squeeze you into their mold.

 Romans 12:2 in the J. B. Phillips New Testament translation says: